-Some behavior problems can be easy to fix while others are more serious.
-It is important for you, as a dog owner, to have a plan for building positive behaviors in your dog, whether you adopt them as a puppy or later in life.
+Some canine behavior problems can be easy to fix while others are more serious.
+It is important for you, as a dog owner, to demonstrate correct dog behavior training, whether you adopt them as a puppy or later in life.
 Let’s take a look at the 10 most common canine behavior problems, and how to correct them.

 1. Excessive Barking